 According to IDNR, the Spotted Turtle is the smallest turtle in Illinois.
-The Spotted Turtle likes to dwell in shallow waters that provide a soft bottom substrate and some submergent and emergent vegetation.
+The Spotted turtle likes to dwell in shallow waters that provide a soft bottom substrate and some submergent and emergent vegetation.
 They eat a variety of plants and animals, which they consume in the water.
 They frequently go on land between wetlands for weeks at a time on their journey to a new body of water.

-This turtle has a smooth carapace that is black or brownish in color with round yellow spots all over.
+This turtle is very small.
+It has a smooth carapace that is black or brownish in color with round yellow spots all over.
 These spots may fade in older adults, and some fade entirely.
-The plastron is yellow or orange with a black blotch covering a portion of each scute.
+The plasteron is yellow or orange with a black blotch covering a portion of each scute.
+In older adults this black blotch can nearly cover the entire plastron.
 The head is mostly black with a variable number of yellow spots as well as a large, sometimes divided, yellow or orange blotch on each side of the head.
 The upper surfaces of the legs and tail are black with scattered yellow spots, and the lower surfaces of the legs and neck are orange to pink.

-Males and females are easily distinguished in adults, with males having a more elongated and compressed carapace versus the females' higher, more rounded carapace.
-Males typically have tan, brown, or black chins while females have yellow or orange chins.
-The male's tail is much longer and thicker.
+Males and females are easily distinguished in adults, with males having a more elongated and compressed carapace.
+Males are typically brown and the chin is tan, brown, or black.

+The male's tail is much longer and thicker, with the anal opening beyond the edge of the carapace.
+The female has a higher, more rounded carapace as well as orange eyes.
+Females' chins are yellow and orange.
+Their tail is comparatively narrow and the anal opening is at or beneath the edge of the carapace.
 On average, females are larger than males in overall size.
 Due to the widespread drainage of wetlands for agriculture and residential land the Spotted Turtle has lost much of its viable habitat.
 This, mixed with their common traits of high egg mortality, low reproductive potential under natural conditions, and delayed sexual maturity, has landed the Spotted Turtle on the Illinois Endangered Species List.

-RED EARED SLIDER TURTLE Trachemys scripta elegans
+RED EARED SLIDER TURTLE

+Trachemys scripta elegans

 The Red Eared Slider is a subspecies of the species Pond Slider (Trachemys scripta) that is found in Illinois.
 This type of Slider is one of the most common reptile pets in the world.
 This turtle can be identified by its unique, broad red or orange stripe behind each eye extending over their "ears."
 Their carapace is rounded with black and yellow lines running across the surface.
 As hatchlings, this turtle is bright green in appearance.
 This then turns to dark green with age.
 Their skin has a green and yellow stripe pattern.
 In general, females are larger than males.
-However, males have longer claws and a longer, thicker tail which helps them to fend of competing males.
+But, males have longer claws and a longer, thicker tail which helps them to fend of competing males.
 This turtle is semi-aquatic, residing in areas with calm, fresh water sources.
 They enjoy basking in the sun and will most often be found on a log or flat rock basking in a group, normally on top of one another.
 These turtles are extremely fast and agile swimmers, keeping close to water at all times, except to find a mate or lay its eggs.
-While young, the Red Eared Slider feeds on smaller prey like snails and insects gradually transitioning to a chiefly herbivorous diet.
+While young the Red Eared Slider feeds on smaller prey like snails and insects gradually transitioning to a chiefly herbivorous diet.
 They have very well-developed senses including color vision and an excellent sense of smell.
 These turtles are an abundant and hearty species.

-NORTHERN MAP TURTLE Graptemys geographica
+NORTHERN MAP TURTLE

+Graptemys geographica